Shabang-Systems/simon/docs/start.md

 ds.store_text("Hello, this is the text I'm storing.", "Title of the Text", "{metadata: can go here}")
 ```

+To learn more about ingestion from custom ingesters to our embarrassingly parallel ingest tooling, [head on over to the ingest overview page](./ingest/store.md)!

 <!-- We also have advanced ingestors and lower level APIs to bulk read lots of data; check out [the ingest recipes folder](https://github.com/Shabang-Systems/simon/tree/main/examples/ingest) for tutorials on how to store everything from S3 buckets to Google Drive files. -->

 ## Search Those Files